SerenaPitotti/Simulator/README.md

 # Simulator
-A fire simulator for the spreading of fires in presence of firebreaks within the GeoSafe research project.
+A simulator for the spreading of fires in presence of firebreaks within the European GeoSafe research project.